The News

 As the first coronation in 70 years approaches, discussions are heating up about potential changes to the dress code that might reflect the more subdued nature of the event.

-With and Queen set to be crowned at Westminster Abbey in just over a month, there's a sense of urgency in choosing the right ensemble.
+With King Charles and Queen Camilla set to be crowned at Westminster Abbey in just over a month, there's a sense of urgency in choosing the right ensemble.

 Catherine, Princess of Wales, has seen her popularity soar over the years.